-When a teacher determines that an assignment has been plagiarized or that an automated translator has been used, the student will not receive a grade for the work.
-The student will be required to find the time to redo the assignment under the direct supervision of the teacher or another adult approved by the teacher.
+When a teacher determines that an assignment has been plagiarized, that an automated translator or that a genAl tool has been used, the student will not receive a grade for the work.
+The student will be required to redo the assignment under the direct supervision of the teacher or another adult approved by the teacher.